Skip to main content

 All hail Teressa Bellissimo!
 If you truly consider yourself a chicken wing junkie, you’d know who that is.
 If not, you’ve probably guessed by now.
 Bellissimo was the inventor of the Buffalo wing, back in 1964.
 Wings have evolved a lot since then.
-Chefs have concocted creative sauces to coat them in and utilized other cooking methods like baking and air-frying.
+Chefs have concocted creative sauces to coat them in and use other cooking methods like baking and air frying.
 You can get them naked or with batter, dry-rubbed or sauced, all drums or all flaps.
-Despite all of the changes over the years, two things remain the same.
+Despite all the changes over the years, two things remain the same.
 First, they’re delicious!
 Second, they should always be crispy on the outside and have a juicy, moist inside.

 The one problem with this classic finger food is that it can be tricky to replicate the fresh-out-of-the-fryer taste with your leftovers.
 Although there’s nothing wrong with eating a chicken wing cold and straight out of the fridge, it’s best to enjoy them how Bellissimo intended them — out of respect.
 Luckily, there are a few ways to reheat chicken wings, even if you’ve only got a kitchenette to work with.
 Here’s our insider guide on how to reheat your leftover chicken wings without losing any flavor or desirable texture.